 The transition from a climate and nature destroying fossil fuel based energy system towards a renewable energy system has many security implications.
-This is recognized by the U.S. military pursuing a dedicated renewable energy strategy (see, e. g., this thinktank study, also discussed here).
+This is recognized by the U.S. military, pursuing a dedicated renewable energy strategy (see, e. g., this thinktank study, also discussed here).
 A good general introduction is Bengt Johansson 2013.
 Security aspects of future renewable energy systems – A short overview.
-However, I have a slightly different thought about a possible renewable energy related change in international security relations.
-This is outside my area of expertise; so even though I have not read about that idea, but it likely has been published by others already.
+However, I have been thinking a slightly different thought about renewable energy and international security relations.
+This is outside my area of expertise; so even though I have not read about this, I assume it has been studied and published by others already.
 Nevertheless:

-Let us briefly follow the line of nationalistic, “my country first” thinking.
+Let us follow the line of thought of nationalistic, “my country first” thinking.
 We currently feel at national liberty to freely decide whether we live at the expense of future generations or whether we respect ethical and planetary boundaries.
 Is this assumption correct?

-Imagine that the majority of human societies has finally understood that atmospheric pollution and the resulting drastic climate change is causing a threat to the entire human civilization.
-Powerful countries, who nationally have achieved climate neutrality, issue economically or militarily threats to rogue countries?
+Imagine the majority of human societies has finally understood that atmospheric pollution and the resulting drastic climate change is causing a threat to the entire human civilization.
+Might powerful countries, who nationally have achieved climate neutrality, issue economically or militarily threats to rogue countries?
 After all, continuing to pollute the atmosphere might, justifiably, be seen as a form of cross-border violence.

-Now imagine your own country, with its climate destruction and non-sustainable behavior (sadly, I know this, even though I do not know where you live…) is time-ported into such a situation.
-First an an economic blockade would be enacted.
+Now imagine your own country, with its current pattern of climate destruction and non-sustainable consumption (sadly, I know this, even though I do not know where you live…) is time-ported into such a situation.
+First perhaps an economic blockade might be enacted on it.
 How would your country fare?
-Without access to imported fossil fuels, imported minerals and imported foods?
-And if your country tries to resort to national fossil fuel reserves (like the super-polluting lignite coal might cause global powers to issue military threats.
+Without access to imported fossil fuels, imported minerals, or imported foods?
+And if your country tries to resort to national fossil fuel reserves (like the super-polluting lignite coal Germany currently relies on), global powers might issue military threats…

-Clean, sustainable national energy production is a security asset.
+My conclusion is that clean, sustainable national energy production is a national security asset.
 One that has to be built over decades.

-PS: As an afterthought: A rich renewable energy supply might even be a question of financial security?
-Given that mineral and food resources are fairly obtainable in the future, albeit at ever higher energy investments, one of my wilder believes is that in the future the value of all financial securities might be closely tied to the amount of energy a country can generate.
+PS: As an afterthought: A rich renewable energy supply might even be a question of financial security.
+Given that mineral and food resources are relatively obtainable in the future, provided one can afford the ever higher energy investments, one of my wilder believes is that in the future the valuation of a countries financial exchange mechanisms (money, securities) might be tied to the amount of energy a country can generate …